rishikvissa7/epam-end-sem-project/Readme.md

-# Deploying a Static Website to AWS S3 using Jenkins or Github Actions
+Static Website Hosting in AWS S3 using Jenkins , GitHub and Terraform